joshuaFordyce/Josh-Blog/src/content/blog/CICD.md

 ---

-Setting Up a Production CI/CD Pipeline with GitLab, Minikube, and AWS: Part 1 - Laying the Foundation Hey everyone! 👋 Welcome to the first installment of our new series where we'll be building a robust production CI/CD (Continuous Integration/Continuous Delivery) pipeline using the powerful combination of GitLab and Amazon Web Services (AWS).
+Setting Up a Production CI/CD Pipeline with GitLab, Minikube, and AWS: Part 1 - Laying the Foundation Hey everyone! 👋 Welcome to the first installment of our new series, where we'll be building a robust production CI/CD (Continuous Integration/Continuous Delivery) pipeline using the powerful combination of GitLab and Amazon Web Services (AWS).
 Over this series, we'll journey through setting up GitLab within a Docker container on an EC2 instance, creating our initial project, registering runners to execute our pipelines, and finally, crafting a tailored CI/CD workflow.

 In this initial article, our focus will be on establishing the essential infrastructure on AWS.
 We'll then dive into the world of Kubernetes by installing Minikube and deploying GitLab as a Kubernetes pod on top of our trusty EC2 instance.
 So, buckle up, and let's get started!